PeakOilWars.org & OilEmpire.us

 • the anthrax attacks on the Democratic leadership in the Senate and on the media, which came from an Army lab, not Islamic terrorists

-The "Complete 9/11 Timeline" and "Crossing the Rubicon" have the most authoritative accounts of what really happened.
+The "Complete 9/11 Timeline" and "Crossing the Rubicon" have the most authoritative accounts of what happened.
 Popular Mechanics does not dare mention the documentation in these and other quality reports about 9/11 complicity.

 from Hoffman's article: